 Confluence is built for collaboration so your team can write as quickly as ideas come to you.
 This empowers everyone to work together to maintain and improve documentation.
-There are several ways to collaborate in Confluence.
-Here are just a few to get you thinking:
+There are several ways to collaborate on your documentation in Confluence.
+Here are just a few to help you start producing beautiful documentation:

-- Commenting—Whether it's on text, a file, or an entire page, team members can quickly add their thoughts as comments, and @mention team members to make changes.
+- Commenting — Whether it's on text, a file, or an entire page, team members can quickly add their thoughts as comments, and @mention team members to make changes collaboratively.

 Use It Anywhere